godalming123/common-assembly/readme.md

   - These could be functions that run at compile time to return other functions to run at runtime:
     - The problem with this is that this abstraction is too high level for common assembly (as it is right now):
       - Code that runs at compile time should not have to do register allocation, since performance of compiletime code is not that important
-        - If register allocation isn't implemented in the compiler, then this would require seperate comptime registers to use when calling a function at compiletime
+        - If register allocation isn't implemented in the compiler, then this would require separate comptime registers to use when calling a function at compiletime
       - Code that runs at compile time should have access to a type system
   - These could be functions with a expand tag to make them generate code that gets put at there call site like [jai](https://jai.community/t/macros/140)
   - These could be called like `macro!(keywords)`
 - Same developer experience as [high level assembly](https://github.com/hmhamza/hla-high-level-assembly-examples/blob/master/1.%20sumInputs.hla)
-- A way to enforce that a program follows some style guidelines by accesing the compiler
+- A way to enforce that a program follows some style guidelines by accessing the compiler
   - For example forcing a program to name variables following a certain convention
   - This could be achieved with a macro that wraps the code that you want to enforce the convention for
 - An `assert` function that dumps the program state if a condition is not met